 To make taiyaki properly, you need a fish-shaped pan.
 Without the mold, you can’t really make this cake.
 If you make it into other shapes, it’s not taiyaki anymore.

 You can make the batter into little balls filled with red bean paste, and you’ll get a dessert called “walnut cakes”.
 It’s not taiyaki though.

 So how do you find fish-shaped pans?
 I’ve got you covered!

 Amazon has excellent frying pans, and they’re precisely what you need.
-Please see below I’ve added links to go directly to the website.
+Please see below, as I’ve added links to go directly to the website.

-The best part of taiyaki pans is that they are affordable, under 30$.
+The best part of taiyaki pans is that they’re affordable.
+Most are under $30.